Materials & Recommended Reading

 There are certain materials every student learning piano will need.
 They include the following:

 • A metronome, preferrably mechanical: For very young students, this is not as crucial, so does not have to be an immediate buy, but for students age 8 and older, we will inevitably need a metronome at home to help the student practice playing in time.
+I prefer mechanical metronomes as opposed to digital.
+Wittner Taktell makes a good one that I use.

 • Music flashcards: Once we start reading music on the staff, flashcards will be a valuable tool for promoting fast recognition.

-Method Books
+Lesson Books

 Scale & Technical Books